paolaescamilla/bikesharing_finalproject/README.md

 ## Mockup of Database

 ## Machine Learning
-Â·       We will use Visualization using Tableau and R. Visualize the maps of each city and show popular routes.
+- We will develop Visualization using Tableau and R. Visualize the maps of each city and show popular routes.
 Combine the map image with layering and pop-up highlighting the major stations, landmarks to assess the main incentives of riders choosing that routes
-Â·       We are also thinking about multivariate regression to identify which factor are affecting the PBS.
+- We are also thinking about multivariate regression to identify which factors are affecting the PBS.
 Or random forest model to predict the availability of bikes in the stations